havochvatten/ArcGISConnector-QGIS-Plugin/README.md

 ## Limitations

-* The plugin was developed for QGIS 2, and is currently not compatible with QGIS 3+.
 * The plugin currently only supports logging in to image servers directly, meaning any image service url that ends with *'/ImageServer'*.
 * There is currently no support for saving and loading a project with raster layers.